- Calibration point

 Linear or point events that reside outside the geodatabase where the ALRS is configured.
 When registered, Roads and Highways creates a read-only connection to the source data to create an event feature layer using the source table as the authoritative source.

 Databases and other data storage systems of event data that are outside the management of Roads and Highways.
 These systems can contain event data that is based on a different LRM and may not be spatial in nature.

-Linear or point events that reside inside the geodatabase where the LRS is configured.
-When registered, Roads and Highways creates an event feature class and manages the shape of the feature based on the route, measure, and start and end dates.
+Linear of point events that reside inside the geodatabase where the ALRS is configured.
+When registered, Roads and Highways creates an event feature class and manages the shape of the feature based on the route, measure, and to and from dates.

 A linear referencing method that determines a location by interpolating between two known measures.

 GIS analyst responsible for editing the ALRS.